 2. Years to > MMA

-Conclusion: GPC earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of five Stars.
-This quantitatively ranks GPC as a 5-Star Very Strong stock.
+Conclusion: GPC did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks GPC as a 3 Star-Hold.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $111.88 before GPC's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 59 years of consecutive dividend increases.
-At that price the stock would yield 2.2%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $50.39 before GPC's NPV MMA Differential increased to the $500 minimum that I look for in a stock with 55 years of consecutive dividend increases.
+At that price the stock would yield 3.57%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.3%.
-This dividend growth rate is slightly below the 6.8% used in this analysis, thus providing a margin of safety.
-GPC has a risk rating of 1.00 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.4%.
+This dividend growth rate is slightly above the 4.8% used in this analysis, thus providing no margin of safety.
+GPC has a risk rating of 1.25 which classifies it as a Low risk stock.

 GPC’s long string of dividend increases are supported by its strong underlying fundamentals of sales, earnings and free cash flow growth.
 The company exhibits excellent financial leadership as evidenced perseverance through the recent downturn.
 From an operating standpoint, GPC has an extensive distribution network and it has built a loyal customer following over the years.
 Since the company is trading well above my buy price of $46.81 and slightly above the $50.39 maximum price supported by its dividend fundamentals, I will wait for a pullback before adding to my position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in GPC (3.7% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long in GPC (2.2% of my Income Portfolio).
+See a list of all my income holdings here.